Desktop Appraisal vs In-Person Appraisal: Key Differences Explained

 Who Decides What Type of Appraisal Is Used?

-This is why buyers, sellers, and real estate agents generally do not get to choose the appraisal type.
+The buyer’s lender decides what type of appraisal is required.
+Appraisal type is determined by automated underwriting systems and lender risk guidelines, not buyer or seller preference.
 Even if a seller would prefer a full appraisal, that choice usually is not theirs to make.

 It is also why two different transactions can handle appraisals differently, even for similar homes.
 Loan type, risk profile, property characteristics, and lender overlays can all affect what is allowed.